canonical/checkbox/docs/tutorial/using-checkbox/launcher.rst

 ===========

 In this section, you've got more familiar with Checkbox launchers.
-You created a launcher that modified the behavior of Checkbox by pre-selecting a test plan and executing it, provided environment variables to the test cases and outputted only what you needed: a text summary and the submission files.
+You created a launcher that modified the behaviour of Checkbox by pre-selecting a test plan and executing it, provided environment variables to the test cases and outputted only what you needed: a text summary and the submission files.

-There are many more options available in the launchers to customize Checkbox runs.
+There are many more options available in the launchers to customise Checkbox runs.
 Please check the :ref:`launchers reference<launcher>` for more information.